Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 The bulkhead gave, devoured by a hungry whirl of grinding devices that chewed it away from the outside.
 The maw thus revealed vomited out, as predicted, a spread of little white coins, and ever man diverted their eyes.
 Even so, the exotic energies of Nervejam stung, like a really hard sneeze, but their fighting efficiency wasn't impaired at all, which was why when the Hunters charged from their assault craft, they weren't met with a carpet of convulsing and dying men, but with a disciplined volley of shotgun fire.

 Shipboard combat was close quarters, and the vacuum outside was death.
-Weaponry that could pierce the hull was absolutely verboten, but 12 gauge flechette rounds were absolutely ideal---hardly any risk of hull penetration, very little ricochet, damn near impossible to miss, and the sheer volume of projectiles overwhelmed alien combat shielding, leaving the bare flesh to be ripped and ruined.
+Weaponry that could pierce the hull was absolutely verboten, but 12 gauge flechette rounds were absolutely ideal - hardly any risk of hull penetration, very little ricochet, damn near impossible to miss, and the sheer volume of projectiles overwhelmed alien combat shielding, leaving the bare flesh to be ripped and ruined.

 The first wave of Hunters barely managed to get a shot off.
 The one that did fired some kind of sizzling short spear that jammed quivering in the metal bulkhead behind Garland's ear, having missed him only because of adrenaline-heightened reflexes and luck.

 "Jimmy!
 Get a grenade in there!"
 Vickery ordered.
-Rob pulled back into cover to thumb some more shells into his magazine---he wouldn't be able to fire while Corporal David James was up in front.
+Rob pulled back into cover to thumb some more shells into his magazine - he wouldn't be able to fire while Corporal David James was up in front.

 Jimmy had the best throwing arm in the squad, and it sent an antipersonnel grenade thumping and skittering up the Hunters' ramp an instant before another one of those spears caught him right in the middle of his Osprey's chest plate, smashing him back.